IBMIntegration/IBM-CP4I-OpenShift-AWS/2019.4.1 PoC Environment/troubleshooting.md

 ## Installing capabilities

 For the ACE dashboard, the default storage class of GP2 does not work.
-Something else needs to be set up - see <tbc>
+Something else needs to be set up.
+EFS should work.

 If using offline install, change the helm repo in the advanced chart parameters to local-charts from the entitled repository, and then change the server namespace of the docker images to `image-registry.openshift-image-registry.svc:5000`.
 Alternatively, simply delete the entitled repository.
 You may still have to change the helm repo in the chart but the docker image namespaces should be fine.